ROCm/MIVisionX/utilities/rocAL/rocAL_video_unittests/README.md

 * [FFmpeg n4.4.2](https://github.com/FFmpeg/FFmpeg/releases/tag/n4.4.2)
 * Radeon Performance Primitives (RPP)

-### Test Cases

-The following test cases are supported in this unittest:
-1. Video Reader - Reads the video file/folder and returns a sequence of frames.
-2. Video Reader Resize (reader followed by resize augmentation)  - Reads the video file/folder and returns a sequence of re-sized frames.
-3. Sequence Reader - Reads the folder of images and returns a sequence of images.

 ### Running the application
 Executing the below command will build and run the application for the specified test case.